edhowland/vish/Syntax.md

 #### Deconstructing lists

-You can use familar List/Scheme-like functions like car, cdr, cadr, cddr, .etc to deconstruct a list
+You can use familiar List/Scheme-like functions like car, cdr, cadr, cddr, .etc to deconstruct a list

 ```